 Raccoons feed on anything, ranging from vegetables to fruits to animals, and will eat almost anything.
 These very adaptive creatures can live wherever and eat whatever is available.
-Raccoons are nocturnal omnivores who eat both plants and animals, which means they will eat anything.
+Raccoons are nocturnal omnivores who eat plants and animals, meaning they will eat anything.
 How about a chocolate bar?
 Can raccoons eat chocolate, and if so, do they enjoy it?
 Should you feed chocolate to raccoons?
 Let us find out.

 What kind of animals are raccoons?

 While raccoons are well-known, it is not always clear what they are and what animal family they belong to.
 Raccoons are nocturnal animals endemic to the Americas that are members of the Procyonidae family, including kinkajous, ringtails, and coatis.
 Raccoons are classified into 22 subspecies based on size and appearance.